h5bp/html5-boilerplate/doc/misc.md

 * It blocks access to files that can expose sensitive information.
 * It reduces MIME type security risks
 * It forces compressing (gzipping)
-* It tells tell the browser whether they should request a specific file from the server or whether they should grab it from the browser's cache
+* It tells the browser whether they should request a specific file from the server or whether they should grab it from the browser's cache

 When using `.htaccess` we recommend reading all inline comments (the rules after